 Besides these government initiatives, there are many non-profit organisations that provide assistance, help-lines and mental and moral support to children, youth and parents.

 Sweden has experienced significant immigration during recent decades and is challenged by the task of ensuring that the rights of immigrant children are met.
 These children have often been through difficult experiences that Swedish society has not been completely equipped to deal with.
 Vulnerable groups – such as unaccompanied, asylum-seeking children – also need special attention and a different approach.

-According to Save the Children Sweden’s 2012 study on child poverty, it is children born outside of Sweden, children who live in the suburbs of big cities, and children with single parents who turn up on their list.
+According to Save the Children Sweden’s 2012 study on child poverty (which, admittedly, has been debated), it is children born outside of Sweden, children who live in the suburbs of big cities, and children with single parents who turn up on their list.
 Luckily, Sweden is well placed to confront these problems.
 Unfortunately, it seems to take time.
 But the nation’s dedication to children’s rights worldwide offers good hope for the future.

 Influence, creativity and learning

 Perhaps one of the most important, and somewhat unique, experiences to be found in Swedish children is that they are listened to.
 Not only in family life, but government offices and companies regularly bring in young Swedes and listen to their concerns to create room for their influence.